-The PCX20 incorporates the newer COM20020 ARCNET controller chip with enhanced features over the earlier generation ARCNET chips.
+The PC10420 incorporates the newer COM20020 ARCNET controller chip with enhanced features over the earlier generation ARCNET chips.
 New performance and integration enhancements include command chaining operation and an internal 2K x 8 RAM buffer.
 There is no requirement for wait-state arbitration.

-Each PCX20 module has two LEDs on the board.
-The green LED indicates that the module is receiving data on the network and the yellow LED indicates host bus access to the module.
-The PCX20 also has a piano-style DIP switch so that node addresses can be easily reassigned without removing the module.
+Each PC10420 module has two LEDs on the board.
+The green LED indicates that the module is receiving data on the network and the yellow LED indicates bus access to the module.
+The PC10420 also has a piano style DIP switch so that node addresses can be easily reassigned without removing the module.

-There are several versions of the PCX20 ARCNET NIM.
-The PCX20-CXS supports coaxial star configurations requiring external active or passive hubs.
-The PCX20-CXB supports coaxial bus configuration usually requiring no hubs.
-Other versions include the PCX20-FOG which supports fiber optic cable with either ST or SMA connectors.
-The PCX20-TPB supports twisted-pair bus cabling using RJ-11 and screw terminal connectors.
+There are several versions of the PC10420 ARCNET NIM.
+The PC10420-CXS supports coaxial star configurations requiring external active or passive hubs.
+The PC10420-CXB supports coaxial bus configuration usually requiring no hubs.
+Other versions include the PC10420-FOG which supports fiber optic cable with either ST or SMA connectors.
+The PC10420-TPB supports twisted-pair bus cabling using RJ-11 and screw terminal connectors.
 There are various versions that support EIA-485 communication each using RJ-11 and screw terminal connectors.

-On some models, operation up to 5.0 Mbps is possible.
-These models are identified with a /5 designation.
+On some models, operation up to $5.0~{\rm Mbps}$ is possible.
+These models are identified with a $/5~{\rm designation}$ .